Options Sites are available in:

 Contact Time & Records

 In order to receive funding, each registered student must spend a minimum of 90 hours per semester with a licensed teacher hired by Options, for a minimum of 180 hours per school year.
 This is approximately 5 - 6 hours per week.
-These hours must be regularly scheduled.
-Students who are juniors in high school may be eligible for up to two (2) pre-approved classes per semester at a community college/university.
+Students who are juniors in high school may be eligible for pre-approved classes at a community college/university.
 The Options School will reimburse tuition.
 Parents are responsible for fees and texts.
 Class time is counted for contact hours.

 Curriculum & Assessment